 Nevertheless, the university cut the men’s teams for the sole purpose of establishing a sex-based quota—clear violations of equal protection and Title IX.
 In fact, cutting sports programs on the basis that it has too many male athletes is precisely what Title IX forbids—decisions that deny opportunity based on sex.

 Evan considered transferring and even quitting gymnastics but ultimately stuck with school.
-While his coach fights to resurrect men’s gymnastics as a self-funded club sport, Evan is fighting back against the unlawful decision to eliminate his team just because they are men.
+While his coach fought to resurrect men’s gymnastics as a self-funded club sport, Evan fought back against the unlawful decision to eliminate his team just because they are men.

-Evan is suing the University of Minnesota in federal court to defend his right to equality before the law and restore his opportunity to compete as a varsity athlete free of unjust attempts to reach statistical parity between male and female students.
-He is represented free of charge by PLF with the assistance of attorneys James Dickey and Doug Seaton of the Upper Midwest Law Center.
+Evan sued the University of Minnesota in federal court to defend his right to equality before the law and restore his opportunity to compete as a varsity athlete free of unjust attempts to reach statistical parity between male and female students.
+He was represented free of charge by PLF with the assistance of attorneys James Dickey and Doug Seaton of the Upper Midwest Law Center.